renlabs-dev/torus-blog/src/data/blog/the-epistemic-body.md

 That's not how this works.

 Intelligence at the next level doesn't arrive as a single event.
 It emerges over time from processes that have no idea what they're becoming.
 The trading algorithm doesn't know it's a neuron.
 The sensor array doesn't know it's a retina.
 You don't know you're a component.
 Why would you?
 Cells don't know they're part of a liver.
 They just do cell things.
-They just keep the chemistry running.
-And one day there's an organ.
+They just keep the chemistry running, and one day there's an organ.

 But not every collection of cells becomes an organ.
 What separates integration from aggregation is the capacity to hold together as one system, with one boundary, perceiving and acting as one.